-From there, you can start listing down what you’ll need.
+From there, you can start listing down what you need.
 And for every need, email marketing has you covered:

 On average, email generates $36 for every $1 spent.
-But with the right strategies, you can have your emails generate up to $42 for every $1 you spend—that’s a whopping 4,200% ROI!
+Proper strategies can increase your email ROI to 4,200%.
+This means that you can make $42 for every $1 you spend.

-You can extensively customize your emails to the point where they start looking and feeling like an extension of your DTC store’s website.
-When you create a consistent branding strategy, you boost your brand’s recognizability among your customers.
-The moment they see your brand logo and signature brand colors, they’ll immediately recognize who those promotional emails are from—making them more likely to respond to your messages as opposed to anonymous-looking emails from brands they may or may not have interacted with before.
+Emails are highly customizable.
+They can look and feel like an extension of your DTC store’s website.
+This customization can be extensive.
+When you create a consistent branding strategy, you boost your brand’s presence among your customers.
+People will recognize your brand when they see your logo and colors.
+This makes them more likely to respond to your emails compared to unknown brands.

 Email can either be text-based or graphics-oriented.
 They can be animated or static, long or short—whatever your target audience prefers!

-You can even set up messaging that can make your emails feel tailor-made for specific customers such as mentioning your customers by name, sharing promos that relate to their local areas, and even celebrating specific milestones such as subscription anniversaries or customer birthdays.
+You can even set up messaging that can make your emails feel tailor-made for specific customers.
+Mention customers by name to build relationships.
+Share local promos to stay relevant.
+Celebrate customer milestones, such as subscription anniversaries or birthdays.

-Email marketing is already a great standalone tool with its versatility.
-However, You can further enhance all benefits it can offer you by integrating it with other direct marketing tools.
+Email marketing is already a great standalone tool as it is multi-functional.
+However, you can further enhance all benefits it can offer you by integrating it with other direct marketing tools.

 Email can work seamlessly with SMS and mobile push notification marketing, altogether creating the power triangle of lifecycle marketing.